¿Cuáles son las mejores alternativas de paja ecológicas?

 • Ventajas: More durable than paper, made from agricultural waste.

-• Cons: Limited heat resistance, slightly higher cost than paper.
+• Contras: Limited heat resistance, slightly higher cost than paper.

-• Best For: Cafes, restaurants seeking longer-lasting eco options.
+• Mejor para: Cafes, restaurants seeking longer-lasting eco options.

 1. Pajitas de bambú